BLPDigital/firebird-docker/README.md

 look in the docker log for your container or check `/firebird/etc/SYSDBA.password`.
 Alternatively you may pass the environment variable ISC_PASSWORD to set the default password.

-## Update policy
-### Stable releases
-I will maintain current versions of Stable firebird releases.
-Each version of the stable branches will recieve a tag on both github and docker that will be semi permanent.
-The latest tagged versions will periodically be deleted and remade if a new feature for the image is created.
-Tags other than the latest release will not be updated as image specific features are implemented
-#### 3.0
-Any new image features will be developed on the 3.0 releases
-#### 2.5
-The 2.5 series was eol'd by the firebird guys as of the 2.5.9 release.
-I do not anticipate any further updates to the 2.5 images.
-### Development policy
-4.0 has finally entered beta and along with it has some pretty major changes including ODS changes requiring a complete backup and restore to upgrade.
-Because of this I am taking the opportunity to update the underlying debian image to debian buster.
-Currently the image builds but I have not tested using it yet.
-In the coming months I will start making it usable.
-I hope to have the 4.0 image usable by the time the official sources are at release candidate status.

 ## Description
 This is a Firebird SQL Database container.